FredHutch/sc-howto/samba/README.md

 In some cases you cannot join the domain, there are several options.
 As a first step make sure that you read the **prerequisites** at the beginning of this document.
+Then you should see if you can join the domain after you pre-created a computer account in Active Directory Users and Computers (ADUC).

-Then check your local Kerberos keytab using the klist command, it should look like this:
+IF that does not work check your local Kerberos keytab using the klist command, it should look like this:

     root@samba4:~# klist -kte